-We have spent the last two weeks on Providencia Island.
-The island sits approximately 140 miles off the coast of Nicaragua, but is owned by the country of Colombia.
+The island of Providencia sits approximately 140 miles off the coast of Nicaragua, but is owned by the country of Colombia, almost 500 miles away.

 If you draw a straight line from Costa Rica to Jamaica, Providencia sits just about in the middle.
 Here’s a map I found online that gives you a better visual idea.